The Syntrivani Ground

 Since 12 May 2015, PAOK FC can boast that they are debt-free.
 They are clean, free, without the burden of the past.
 All that thanks to Ivan Savvidis who took care of their debts.

-In his initial press conference conceded in 2012, PAOK FC major shareholder Ivan Savvidis had said: “PAOK’s debts become now my debts as well.
+In his initial press conference conceded in 2012, PAOK FC President Ivan Savvidis had said: “PAOK’s debts become now my debts as well.
 I owe nothing to nobody and soon PAOK will not be owing either”.